ibm-cloud-docs/api-handbook/design/types.md

 The identifier type contains a value which identifies a resource.
 It MUST uniquely identify a resource among all resources of the same type, and SHOULD uniquely identify a resource among all resources in a system.
-Identifier values MAY be [RFC 4122](https://tools.ietf.org/html/rfc4122) UUIDs and SHOULD be selected by the system to ensure uniqueness.
+Identifier values MAY be [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122){: external} UUIDs and SHOULD be selected by the system to ensure uniqueness.

 It is not required that all models have identifier values.
 However, a model which has an identifier value MUST include it in a field named `id`.
 Fields other than the `id` field MAY have the